ruisuAr/ruisuAr/README.md

 <!-- - 🔭 Check out my Blog about HTML, CSS and JavaScript: [Become a web developer][website]! -->
 - 🌱 I’m currently learning everything about web development
 - ⚡ Fun fact: I love sports and play guitar
-- 🥅 2022 Goals: Learn more about web design and back-end (with nodeJs)
+- 🥅 2022 Goals: Learn more about web design and ReacJs

 ### Platzi's profile